 John’s business career has spanned a range of activities.
 Having studied prehistoric archaeology at Edinburgh and then at Oxford, where he gained his doctorate, John went on to become a tax inspector with the Inland Revenue.
 He later became a partner in Ernst & Young where he advised major companies.
 Whilst with Ernst & Young John was appointed to the UK Trade and Investment International Advisory Panel and played an influential role in work to move central and eastern Europe towards democracy and market economies.
 This included leading UK business delegations to G7 meetings.
 It was for this work that John was awarded the OBE in 2000.

-Through all fo this John has never lost his interest in archaeology which has been recognised in his being made a Fellow of the Society of Antiquaries.
+Through all of this John has never lost his interest in archaeology which has been recognised in his being made a Fellow of the Society of Antiquaries.

 Government appointments that John has held in Parliament include:

-- Parliamentary Private Secretary to Leader of the House
+- Parliamentary Private Secretary to the Leader of the House

-- Parliamentary Private Secretary to Minister for Planning
+- Parliamentary Private Secretary to the Minister for Planning

 - Member of the Parliamentary Assembly of the Council of Europe